 ADA Drop Offs will be located outside the Main Entrance located on NW 6th Ave for all ticket holders, and at the VIP Entrance at NW 23rd St for VIP ticket holders only.
 Please respect and follow directions from local authority and traffic staff and be advised that traffic patterns and access may change during peak hours.
 Loading and unloading zones can be utilized to drop off and pick up ADA guests due to limited parking in the surrounding areas.

 There will be an ADA entry lane, located to the left of GA & VIP entrance.
-Disabled guests may use this lane to safely enter the venue.
+ADA guests may use this lane to safely enter the venue.
 After using the ADA entry, please visit the Accessibility Services Hub immediately to inquire of further ADA services at the event.

 Accessibility Services Hub